Excelsior District

 Excelsior District Listing Agent · Broker Associate · Vanguard Properties · DRE #01388135

-I've been representing sellers in the Excelsior District for over two decades, from Marina-style rowhouses along Mission Street to mid-century single-family homes on the central residential blocks to McLaren Park edge properties with parks-edge orientation.
+I've been representing sellers in the Excelsior District for over two decades, from Marina-style homes along Mission Street to mid-century single-family homes on the central residential blocks to McLaren Park edge properties.
 The work here is about reading the buyer pool that actually shops the Excelsior, SF-resident families priced into central SF who want single-family ownership, garage parking, a private yard, and walking or commute access to the rest of the city, and matching prep, staging, and list-price strategy to that pool.
-The 318 Madrid Street outcome (closed at 15% over list in 6 days on a 2-bedroom rowhouse with preserved character, kitchen updates, and a story-driven backyard) is the seller-side playbook for the neighborhood right now, and it's directly transferable to the rest of the Excelsior inventory.
-Over 23 years, $350M+ closed, 300+ transactions, 85+ five-star reviews.
-My Vanguard Properties office at 2501 Mission Street sits along the same Mission Street corridor that runs as the western spine of the Excelsior, a few BART stops from the heart of the neighborhood.
+My listing at 318 Madrid Street closed at 15% over list in 6 days on a 2-bedroom home with preserved character, kitchen updates, and a story-driven backyard, and that result is directly transferable to the rest of the Excelsior inventory.
+Over 23 years, $350M+ closed, 300+ transactions, and 85+ five-star reviews.
+My Vanguard Properties office at 2501 Mission Street sits along the same Mission Street that runs along the western edge of the Excelsior, a few BART stops from the center of the neighborhood.
 If you're considering an Excelsior sale, the first step is a current valuation on your specific address.

 Frequently asked questions about selling an Excelsior District home